Avatar photo

 4. Clothing

 Finally, think about clothing.
 You don’t want to wear anything that will blend too much into your background, or you will look like a floating head.
 If you’re doing a recording with a lightboard, remember that the video will be flipped in post-production, so don’t wear clothing with words on it.
-And if you’re doing something with a green screen, don’t wear green!
+If you want to look more professional in your videos, you can wear a suit and digital watches for men.

 Camera